We have considered giving personality tests to customers to assess the likelihood of a successful relationship.

 - All cabinetry pieces should come pre-cut and ready to install such as plywood for back panels, moldings, and toe kick.

-- Half walls behind islands and peninsulas come built in advance from the cabinet company.
+- Half walls behind islands and peninsulas arrive built in advance by the cabinet company.

 - Electric and lighting come pre-installed in my cabinets.

 - My contractor who has never worked with Main Line Kitchen Design doesn’t need to check my design to make sure he or she understands what assembly is expected of them.
 He or she has no responsibility to measure and check the design.

 - Farm sink cabinets, range bases, and all oven cabinets come pre-cut for my particular fixtures.